gdsbook/book/notebooks/10_clustering_and_regionalization.md

     c.
 Compare the `pct_nonzero` for both matrices.
     d.
 Rerun the analysis from this chapter using this new second-order weights matrix.
 What changes?
 6. The idea of spatial dependence, that near things tend to be more related than distant things, is an extensively-studied property of spatial data.
 How might solutions to clustering and regionalization problems change if dependence is very strong and positive? very weak? very strong and negative?

----

-**DAB**: I don't understand this so I'd suggest to rephrase it or remove it

-7. In other areas of spatial analysis, multilevel models [1] recognize that sometimes, geographical regions are more similar internally than they are externally.
-That is, two observations in the same region are probably more similar than two observations in different regions.
-If this kind of dependence is very strong, what would happen to clustering and regionalization solutions?

----

 8. Using a spatial weights object obtained as `w = pysal.lib.weights.lat2W(20,20)`, what are the number of unique ways to partition the graph into 20 clusters of 20 units each, subject to each cluster being a connected component?
 What are the unique number of possibilities for `w = pysal.lib.weights.lat2W(20,20, rook=False)` ?